How does a PRP facial work?

 - Nappage: Micro-injections of the PRP are placed into the dermal layer of your skin (dense connective tissue layer), with vibration and air to make the treatment painless.

-This multiple injection treatment can be done on the face (cheeks, eyelid, chin, forehead, lips), décolleté, back of hands, arms, legs and buttocks, procuring a regenerative and a rejuvenating effect.
+- Mesotherapy: Mesotherapy involves injecting plasma just under the surface of the skin – the mesoderm.
+This multiple-injection treatment can be done on the face (cheeks, eyelids, chin, forehead, lips), décolleté, back of hands, arms, legs, and buttocks.
+It triggers a regenerative and a rejuvenating effect.

 - Fillers: The PRP can be injected to smooth smile lines, frown lines, and facial creases as an organic, natural filler.